DarkJaslo/Horaris-FIB/README.md

 ## [English] Schedule generator for FIB-UPC
 Generates all possible schedules given a set of subjects.
 Works in Linux (only tested in Ubuntu).
 ### Good stuff:
--Automatically downloads and parses the document at FIB's API, simplifying input.
+-Downloads and parses the document at FIB's API.

 -Allows choosing which subjects appear always.